logaretm/vee-validate/docs/content/api/composition-helpers.md

 </code-title>

-Returns a computed ref to a single field's error message, if the field does not exist or contains no messages it will return `undefined`.
+Returns a computed ref to a single field's error message, returns `undefined` if no errors were found for that field or if the field does not exist.

 ```js
 import { useFieldError } from 'vee-validate';